apache/age-website/docs/clauses/order_by.md

 # ORDER BY

-`ORDER BY` is a sub-clause following `WITH`, and it specifies that the output should be sorted and how.
+`ORDER BY` is a sub-clause following `WITH`.
+ORDER BY specifies that the output should be sorted and how it will be sorted.

 ## Introduction

-Note that you cannot sort on nodes or relationships, just on properties on these. `ORDER BY` relies on comparisons to sort the output, see Ordering and comparison of values.
+Note that you cannot sort on nodes or relationships, sorting must be done on properties. `ORDER BY` relies on comparisons to sort the output.
+See Ordering and comparison of values.

 In terms of scope of variables, `ORDER BY` follows special rules, depending on if the projecting `RETURN` or `WITH` clause is either aggregating or `DISTINCT`.
 If it is an aggregating or `DISTINCT` projection, only the variables available in the projection are available.
 If the projection does not alter the output cardinality (which aggregation and `DISTINCT` do), variables available from before the projecting clause are also available.
 When the projection clause shadows already existing variables, only the new variables are available.